Search

 1. The ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding);

 The court are required to take the wishes and feelings of the child into consideration.
-It is not defined in law at which age the court will begin to listen to the child, but the court will tend to place more weight on a child’s wishes and feelings from the age of 11 or 12 onwards.
-However, it does depend on the individual circumstances of the child in question; The court will assess their maturity and understanding of the situation.
+It is not defined in law at what age the court will begin to listen to the child, but the court will tend to place more weight on a child's wishes and feelings from the age of 11 or 12 onwards.
+However, it does depend on the individual circumstances of the child in question.
+The court will assess their maturity and understanding of the situation.

 Ordinarily it will be the role of CAFCASS to speak to the child and ascertain their wishes and feelings.
-In exceptional circumstances the Judge may speak to the child themselves.
+In exceptional circumstances the judge may speak to the child themselves.
 It is important for the court to be satisfied that these are indeed the true wishes and feelings of the child and they are not mirroring the views of a parent.
 It is important to be aware that the wishes and feelings of the child are viewed in conjunction with other factors and will not wholly dictate the outcome.

 2. his physical, emotional and educational needs;